Prathi1109/TrajectoryPrediction_GenerativeAI/README.md

 ## Research Questions

-The following are the research questions we want to answer through this master thesis:
+The following are the research questions answered through this master thesis:

 1. Is it possible to predict the future states of the other objects in the autonomous driving environment and plan the path of the self-driving vehicle using Active Inference approach?
 2. What is the possibility to derive uncertainty-based estimators for prediction and planning in autonomous driving?